Frustrated when your baby wakes up crying from naps hysterically? Learn exactly what to do when you hear him screaming uncontrollably.

-Several moms reported that, despite the sudden cranky nap wake-ups, their babies eventually settled back to their old patterns of waking up happy.
+Several moms reported that, despite the sudden cranky nap wake-ups, their babies eventually settled back to waking up happy.

 Your baby might be going through a growth spurt or developmental milestone that could be causing him to wake up cranky.
 Or perhaps something you’ve been trying—feeding him more, shortening his wake time—is finally working.

 Either way, hang onto the hope that this simply could be a phase he’s going through, and will eventually pass.